norbertroztocki-max/reconnecta/whitepaper.md

 ## 1. Executive Summary

-Reconnecta is a 4.83-hectare regenerative project under development on the western coast of Portugal, between Óbidos Lagoon and the Atlantic.
+Reconecta is a 4.83-hectare regenerative project under development on the western coast of Portugal, between Óbidos Lagoon and the Atlantic.
 Its purpose is to prove — at human scale and on a single piece of land — that uncompromising ecological practice and uncompromising quality of life are not opposites.
 They are the same craft, done well.

 The project is organised around three interlocking commitments: a family home, a working ecosystem, and a place where others learn what it took to build it.
 The hospitality layer (a 10-unit Hotel Rural 3★, currently in the Portuguese pre-permit (PIP) stage) funds the operation; the workshops, residencies and research programme give it meaning; the land itself — soils, water, oaks, horses, food — is both medium and message.

 Reconnecta is being built by Norbert Roztocki and family, with Paweł Sroczyński as project manager.
 It is not a retreat centre, not a commune, not a brand.
 It is a place.